Classic Gluten-Free Biscuits

 My Favorite Biscuit Tools:

 I absolutely love this biscuit set I bought on Amazon.
 It has everything you need to make biscuits (or scones).
-It includes a pastry blender, biscuit cutting tool in multiple sizes, and a cutting tool for making square-shaped biscuits.
+It includes a pastry blender, biscuit tool in multiple sizes, and a cutting tool for making square-shaped biscuits.
 It is all dishwasher safe and easy to clean.

 A cut gluten-free biscuit on a plate with butter.